Sleep medications and the elderly — the risks of pharmaceutical sleep

 Nocturia, waking up multiple times to urinate, is a common sleep disrupter.
 This might be because of a urinary tract infection, an enlarged prostate, diabetes, heart failure, or just how the kidneys function with age.
 If your parent is waking up four times a night to urinate, no sleeping pill will help if they still need to go to the bathroom.
 Addressing the underlying cause matters more than the medication.

 Pain causes sleep disruption.
 If your parent is lying down and their arthritis or back pain gets worse, they can't sleep.
 Acid reflux can also worsen when lying down.
-Anxiety about sleep itself becomes a problem.
-Your parent lies in bed worrying about whether they'll sleep, and the anxiety keeps them awake.
+Anxiety about sleep itself becomes a problem: your parent lies in bed worrying about whether they'll sleep, and the anxiety keeps them awake.
 All of these need different solutions than medication.

 Medications your parent is already taking can disrupt sleep.
 Some blood pressure medications cause insomnia.
 Stimulating medications taken in the evening can keep them awake.
-Sometimes adjusting the timing of other medications helps more than adding sleep medication.
+Sometimes adjusting the timing of other medications helps more than adding a sleep medication.

 The Medication Risks